PERT Writing Study Guide: Spelling

 • “It’s” is a contraction of “it is.”

-• Example: “The dog wagged its tail.” / “It’s going to rain tomorrow.”
+• Examples: “The dog wagged its tail.”
+“It’s going to rain tomorrow.”

 Key Tip: When you encounter confusing word pairs, try writing each word in a sentence to check if it makes sense.
+If you are struggling with a contraction, write it out, such as replacing “you’re” with “you are.”
 Familiarize yourself with the correct usage by making flashcards or writing out examples.

 Spelling Review Test